-Special relativity makes being inside a plane going at a constant speed like being stationary because time and space change to keep it so.
-General relativity extends special relativity to explain the acceleration of gravity by changes in space and time as well.
+According to special relativity, being inside a plane going at a constant speed is like being stationary because time and space change to keep it so.
+General relativity extends special relativity to explain gravity by changes in space and time as well.

-Electrons constantly move because they are only one-dimensional matter, so photons can fill other dimensions to cause movement.
-The hybrid is held together because quantum entanglement unifies entities that restart at the same point.
-But when quarks combine into protons and neutrons, the distribution is symmetric, so atoms don’t usually move in any direction.
+Electrons always move because they are only one-dimensional matter, so photons can fill their other dimensions to cause movement.
+The matter-photon hybrid is held together because quantum entanglement unifies entities that restart at the same point.
+Electrons then always move, as light does, but are light-like on only two dimensions as one dimension is matter-like, so are slower.

-This also explains why mass increases as objects go faster.
-More photons mean more competition for channels, and more interference increases the processing that in this model is mass.
+Adding photons also explains why mass increases as objects go faster, as more competition for channels produces more interference, which increases the processing that in this model is mass.
 The increase isn’t linear because interference doesn’t increase linearly with load, as networks like the Internet show.
 Mass then increases as movement increases, as relativity states.

-Photons explain how matter moves but not how gravity works.
-The next section examines how a large mass like the earth can move the matter around it, even at great distances.
+That matter can acquire photons explains how it moves but not how gravity works, so how does a large mass like the earth move the matter around it, even at great distances?

 According to quantum theory, a point of matter doesn’t sit at a fixed point but trembles about its quantum distribution.
 Schrödinger deduced this quantum fuzziness from the Dirac equation and he called it zitterbewegung.
 Point matter is then indeed at a point but not always the same one, like a dot constantly redrawn by a painter whose hand trembles, so it appears as a fuzzy patch.